Control is possible in 2026, but certainty isn’t

 This is a productivity-first mindset: fix the system, stabilise the finances, then scale improvements.

-Finance teams face a critical constraint: people.
+Finance teams in the public sector face a critical constraint: people.
 Workforce shortages, recruitment challenges, and increasing complexity mean there’s simply not enough capacity to deliver transformation at the required pace.

 Biggest barriers